Lithium-ion battery: Lifespan

 These are shown in the figure on the right.
 A change from one main degradation mechanism to another appears as a knee (slope change) in the capacity vs. cycle number plot.

-Most studies of lithium-ion battery aging have been done at elevated (50–60 °C) temperatures in order to complete the experiments sooner.
+Most studies of lithium-ion battery aging have been done at elevated (50–60 °C) temperatures for accelerated aging.
 Under these storage conditions, fully charged nickel-cobalt-aluminum and lithium-iron phosphate cells lose ca. 20% of their cyclable charge in 1–2 years.
 It is believed that the aforementioned anode aging is the most important degradation pathway in these cases.
 On the other hand, manganese-based cathodes show a (ca. 20–50%) faster degradation under these conditions, probably due to the additional mechanism of Mn ion dissolution.
 At 25 °C the degradation of lithium-ion batteries seems to follow the same pathway(s) as the degradation at 50 °C, but with half the speed.
-In other words, based on the limited extrapolated experimental data, lithium-ion batteries are expected to lose irreversibly ca. 20% of their cyclable charge in 3–5 years or 1000–2000 cycles at 25 °C. Lithium-ion batteries with titanate anodes do not suffer from SEI growth, and last longer (>5000 cycles) than graphite anodes.
+In other words, based on the limited extrapolated experimental data, lithium-ion batteries are expected to lose irreversibly around 20% of their cyclable charge in 3–5 years or 1000–2000 cycles at 25 °C. Lithium-ion batteries with titanate anodes do not suffer from SEI growth, and last longer (>5000 cycles) than graphite anodes.
 However, in complete cells other degradation mechanisms (i.e. the dissolution of Mn(3+) and the Ni(2+)/Li+ place exchange, decomposition of PVDF binder and particle detachment) show up after 1000–2000 days, and the use titanate anode does not improve full cell durability in practice.